ttt-fifo/conftl/README.md

 In case input template is not given with -i, you would be expected to place template code on stdin.

 NOTE: For Linux and other Unix systems write template code and finish it with Ctr + D

-      For Windows finish it with Ctr + z and then hit ENTER
+NOTE: For Windows finish template code with with Ctr + z and then hit ENTER

 In case output filename is not given, the output will be written to stdout.